 Den Haag, MMW, 10 D 7 (left) is an image from the 10th century version of the Pseudo Apulieus.(source)

-Tractatus de herbis (Herbal) - De Simplici Medicina Egerton MS 747- right.
+Tractatus de herbis (Herbal) - De Simplici Medicina Egerton MS 747- (Right - Egerton MS 747 f.
+33 Carrot).
 This is held by the British Library and was produced between 1280 and1310 and is probably an original manuscript of Tractus de Herbis a type of medicinal herbal which was to become one of the most influential texts on medicinal plants between the 14th and 16th centuries.

 Written by Bartholomaei Mini de Senis; Platearius; Nicolaus of Salerno, it contains miniature illustrations of plants in colours, usually several on a page, together with their medicinal uses inherited from Greek, Roman and Arabic sources.
 It also covered instructions on how to prepare each fruit or vegetable.

 In some cases it gives suggestions on the aphrodisiac, cosmetic and magical properties of herbs.

 The illustrations are drawn from life wherever possible to produce identifiable likenesses but over the centuries these herbals were copied repeatedly by scribes and artists who were anxious to reproduce the books in front of them.
 Haste, lack of skill and misunderstandings frequently resulted in plant images that were simplified, distorted and often unrecognisable!